FileZ/FileZ/doc/INSTALL.markdown

 * APC is required if you want to enable the progress bar during file upload.
   See 'Installing and configuring APC' section.

+* php5-curl for CAS authentication

+* php5-ldap if you use a LDAP server

 Installation
 ============